 Meet Cathy, the Cooperative Development Institute’s new answerwoman!
 She can take on any co-op questions you might have, big or small.
-Today we address the submitted question: “What are examples of cooperatively owned grocery stores in food desert or low-income neighborhoods in the US?”
+Today we address the submitted question: “What are examples of cooperatively owned grocery stores in food deserts or low-income neighborhoods with limited food access in the US?”
 See all of Cathy’s answers and ask your own on her home page.

 This is a guest column by Daniel Reyes, with contributions from Marnie Thompson of the Fund for Democratic Communities.

 It’s no secret that, despite being the wealthiest nation on Earth and a leader in agricultural exports, many residents of the United States regularly experience hunger and food insecurity.
 Even so, it’s often shocking to hear that one in seven American households (14.3%) experienced food insecurity in 2013, with another 5.6% of households classified as having “very low food security”, according to the USDA.
 At the root of American hunger is poverty, which describes the economic circumstances of approximately 16% of Americans.
 These same households struggling with poverty and hunger are also more likely to suffer from obesity.